FenixAlliance/ABS.Docs/English/Web-Development/Theming.md

 - **Tag.cshtml**:
 The tag template.
 Used when a tag is queried.

-- **Cart.cshtml**:
-The cart page template.
-Used when a cart is queried.

 - **Currencies.cshtml**:
 The currency selector page template.
 Used to change the default currency is queried.